JayboBaker/pyf/content/pages/work.md

   title: Our Work
 slug: work
 title: Our Work
-subtitle: We pride ourselves on completing work to the highest standard
+subtitle: We pride ourselves on completing varnish work to the highest standard
 featuredImage: /img/boot-2623425_1280.jpg
 ---